Home Lecture Notes Homework Resources Syllabus Jen's Home INFM 743: Development of Internet Applications

 Midterm: Tic Tac Toe

-In tic-tac-toe, player X and O take turns marking one square with their mark (X or O).
+In tic-tac-toe, player X and O take turns marking one square in a 3X3 board with their mark (X or O).
 A player wins if they get three of their marks in a row horizontally, vertically, or diagonally.
 If neither player has three in a row when the board is full, the game is a tie.

 There are lots of tic-tac-toe programs on the web.
 You may not use any other code either as the basis for your code, to help with parts of your code, nor may you take segments of it to use as your own.
 Do not consult other programs, in perl or in any other language.
 You may not use them for logic or for syntax.
 You must solve this problem entirely on your own and writing code entirely on your own.
 You may not work with other students, on the code or on the logic.
-This entire program from ideas to implementation in perl to the HTML must be written by you working alone with no collaboration.
+This entire program from ideas to implementation in perl must be written by you working alone with no collaboration.
+Basically, this midterm is a test of your problem solving abilities.

 Let the user make the first move.
-After they do, generate a new page with your move and theirs shown.
+After they do, display an updated board with your move and theirs shown.
 Repeat for each move.
 If the game ends, either because you win or there is a tie, print out a message that says the result and do not allow the user to make another move.

-You will be graded on your implementation of the algorithm, the effectiveness of game play (i.e. does it work like it should), as well as the quality of your web page.
-Make it look professional.
-Appearance will be a smaller part of your grade, but it will matter, so spend some time on the interface.
+You will be graded on your implementation of the algorithm, and the effectiveness of game play (i.e. does it work like it should).

 The Algorithm